project-magpie/meta-stlinux/README.md

 branch: denzil
 revision: HEAD

-#URI: git://git.openembedded.org/meta-openembedded
+URI: git://git.openembedded.org/meta-openembedded
-#branch: master
+branch: denzil
-#revision: HEAD
+revision: HEAD

 It is preferred that people raise pull requests using GIThub by forking the appropriate tree: